wiviw5/curseforge-api-example/README.md

 ---
 ### **Installation Requirements:**
 This has only been tested to work on [python](https://www.python.org/downloads/) 3.10.
-Versions outside of those versions may not work.
+Versions outside those versions may not work.

 This uses the pip package [requests](https://pypi.org/project/requests/), and will not work without it.
 Installation guide can be found within the link.

+This also has only been tested on **Windows 10**.
+Linux likely will not work unmodified without directory structure changes.

 ---
 ## License: